micheles/micheles.github.io/_posts/2015-06-16-large-psha-calculations.md

 ---

 How big is a PSHA calculation?
-Will I be able to run it on my machine/cluster or will the calculation run out of memory?
+Will I be able to run it on my machine (or cluster) or will the calculation run out of memory?
 How much time will it take to run it to completion?
 Such questions are clearly very relevant and are asked nearly every day by the OpenQuake Engine users.
 After all, the engine is engine is meant for state-of-the-art